hapax/hapax.github.io/assets/unintentional.md

 <div style="text-align: right"><i>Joseph Cornell</i> </div>

 <span style="padding-left: 20px; display:block">
+The eye is the best of artists...
 A sort of infinitude which it hath, like space and time, make all matter gay.
 </span>

 <div style="text-align: right"><i> Ralph Waldo Emerson</i> </div>

+I want to argue for a certain aesthetic mood.
+It is related

+## White magic

 Joseph Cornell made art from leftovers.
 Over a lifetime, mostly spent living with his mother and disabled brother in a small apartment in Queens, he collected used books, postcards, toys, household objects, and turned them into three-dimensional collage or *assemblage*.

 <figure>
     <div style="text-align:center"><img src